 You need to know how I work, for I don’t think it is conventional.

 I usually take forever researching my books (and the research is never complete, for it continues long after a book is published).
-Chuck Rankin, my friend and editor at OU Press inserted a clause in the Ned Wynkoop and the Lonely Road from Sand Creek contract that forbid me from writing another book about Wynkoop and I refused to sign the document until it was removed.
+Chuck Rankin, my friend and editor-in-chief at the University of Oklahoma Press, inserted a clause in the Ned Wynkoop and the Lonely Road from Sand Creek contract that forbid me from writing another book about Wynkoop and I refused to sign the document until it was removed.
 When we began to work on the Sand Creek contract, we both studied the previous contract and he asked why the above clause had been removed from the Wynkoop contract as he had forgotten and feared I might write a competing nonfiction work on Wynkoop.
 I told him that I wanted an open door in case I wanted to return to him in any format, including nonfiction.

 Although I outline, it is never locked in stone.
 If information is discovered that changes what I thought a person did, it changes how this person is presented in the manuscript.
 When there are conflicting stories of an event, I don’t pick the one that suits me, I decide upon the one that appears to be the closest to the truth (oftentimes it is a combination of facts from different viewpoints and observations) with the balance detailed in the notes.
 Also, I don’t write from beginning to end.
 I may write something for chapter 14 and then something for chapter 2.
 Although I constantly study what I’ve written and attempt to improve the prose whenever I reread it (and change it as I’ve found something else that was missing or needed (or I corrected something), I don’t begin polishing until I have a rough first draft.
 At that point I begin rewriting and looking for holes in the storyline.
 What is missing?
 What isn’t complete?
 What is overwritten?
 What is questionable?
 Is something wrong?
 Is the English bad (and I’m a firm believer in breaking known rules when they can propel the text)?